Dayna Communications: History

 In January 1987, the company received $250,000 in cash from Frank C. Brooks, an investor based in Greenwich, Connecticut, who planned to raise even more capital for Dayna with contributions from Brooks's former contacts at Morgan Guaranty Trust.
 However, those contacts were hesitant to infuse Dayna with cash owing to its lopsided financial situation—$12 million in valuation against $6.3 million in debt.
 Those contacts requested that Dayna get its debtors to accept a lower bid for recuperations.
 Those same debtors requested that Dayna increase its cash flow in order to convince them that Dayna could stand to repay their debt, leading to a catch-22 situation.
-As the company had too few resources to pay off its debt to creditors in liquidation proceedings, Sadleir would had to have filed for personal bankruptcy.
+As the company had too few resources to pay off its debt to creditors in liquidation proceedings, Sadleir would have had to file for personal bankruptcy.
 At the last minute, he leveraged an overlooked contact with an executive at Novell Inc., a nearby software company located in Provo, to have the latter sign on to a licensing deal with Dayna in order to market Novell's NetWare network operating system for Macintosh users.
 After the deal went through in May 1987, Lear flushed Dayna with a $2 million credit line, in exchange for royalties in the Novell-backed product.

 This finally gave Sadleir enough money to restructure Dayna: debts were relinquished to early investors after paying them a combined $300,000, and their largest creditor—themselves going through bankruptcy—relinquished their $1.2 million debt note after Dayna had given them $160,000, a spot for a large booth at MacWorld, and $690,000 of preferred stock.
 A retooled version of the VT100, dubbed the DaynaFile, was released in late 1987 and was vastly more successful.
 By 1988, the company was up to about 30 employees and had monthly sales of between $600,000 and $800,000 that year.
 Meanwhile, the Novell collaboration eventually bore fruit with DaynaNet, a network operating system for the Mac based on and featuring interoperability with NetWare.
 In 1990, Novell signed another agreement with Dayna for the latter to manufacture and market LocalTalk-based Mac network adapters for NetWare, replacing Novell's own offerings.
 By the mid-1990s Dayna was a recognized market leader for fax and Ethernet modems for the Macintosh and PowerBook.
 In 1996, they released a wireless LAN PC Card for the Newton, a PDA released by Apple several years prior.